 That said, all music and art is more or less derivative.
 Developing your own sound is a sliding scale between the conventional, ‘correct’ methods and more innovative twists.

 Start out experimenting with preset sounds, combining and layering them to your taste.
 Try tweaking parameters and adding automation to give the track a sense of movement.

 Play around with mistakes, capturing ‘happy accidents’ and expanding on what comes randomly.
 At the same time, don’t be too precious about discarding rough ideas and swapping out elements along the way—you’ll know when it sounds right.

 And if you find yourself stuck for inspiration, check out some of our features with respected pro sound designers like Robert Dudzic, Richard Devine, and Sam Bird.

 Step 4: Mixing and mastering

-- Using EQ (equalizer) tools to boost or (more often) subtract specific points along the frequency spectrum – accentuating the sounds you want to emphasise while mellowing out any undesirable spikes or clashes between instruments.
+- Using EQ (equalizer) tools to boost or (more often) subtract specific points along the frequency spectrum, accentuating the sounds you want to emphasize while mellowing out any undesirable spikes or clashes between instruments.

 - Subtle use of creative effects like reverb, delay, or saturation/distortion.
 Sending parts of several tracks through a single room reverb, for example, can give the impression that they were all recorded in the same place.
 This is particularly handy when working “in the box” and using virtual instruments or synthesizers.